What’s causing NHS ambulance handover delays? Current ambulance handover times explained

 As you can see, exactly what is causing ambulance handover delays can’t be put down to a single cause; rather there is a cycle of events that are causing high levels of pressure and a lack of capacity to cope with the demand.

-What is an ambulance handover unit and how are they helping?
+What is an ambulance handover unit?
+How are they helping?

 Ambulance handover units, also known as ambulance receiving centres, are small units that are separate from the main A&E department, designed to give ambulances an area to safely and quickly hand over patients when capacity in A&E is maxed.